gianludam/gianludam.github.io/_pages/varia.md

 permalink: /varia/
 title: "Varia"
 ---
 On this page, I will upload some material I am working on (especially Class Notes on Economics I took, Exercises solved, and so on).
-Therefore, if you are interested in Econ or want to refresh some ideas, the following can be useful.
-Please notice, anyway, that these are far from being complete and are a work in progress (and there can be some typos...)
+Therefore, the following can be useful if you are interested in Econ or want to refresh some ideas.
+Please notice, anyway, that these are far from being complete and are a work in progress (and there can be some typos, but I try to amend them...)

 ## Class notes on Microeconomics

-On Classical Demand Theory (Marshallian and Hicksian Demand, Slutsky Equation, and so on), you can take a look [here](/files/NotesClassicalDemandTheory.pdf).
+On Microeconomics (Rational Choice, Classical Demand Theory, General Equilibrium in a Pure Exchange Economy), you can take a look [here](/files/NotesClassicalDemandTheory.pdf).
 These notes are mainly based on the third chapter of [Mas-Colell, Whinston, and Green](https://www.amazon.it/Microeconomic-Theory-Andreu-Mas-Colell/dp/0195102681) (of course!)(from now on, MWG) and chapters eight, nine and ten of [Varian](https://www.amazon.com/Microeconomic-Analysis-Third-Hal-Varian/dp/0393957357).

 On Production Theory, you can take a look at these brief [notes](/files/NotesProductionTheory.pdf), based on chapter five of MWG.